-Our journey to creating 'Keep Track GPS' has been a long, personal, emotional and learnt process.
-One we don't wish upon anyone, however through our challenges and what insight we have gained, we realized there was a need to provide to families like ours, options and technology to help them deal with the challenges in their life and try to live everyday to the fullest without fear or anxiety.
+However, through our challenges and insight we have gained, we saw there was an opportunity to provide families like ours, options and technology to help them deal with the challenges in their life and try to live every day to the fullest without fear or anxiety.

-We started our family back in 2010 with the arrival of our beautiful boy Jett, only 12 months later we found out we were expecting another boy and welcomed our Christmas baby Dylan on the 21st December 2011.
+We started our family back in 2010 with the arrival of our beautiful boy Jett, then only 12 months later we were expecting another boy and welcomed our Christmas baby Dylan, on the 21st December 2011.

-As parents its the most frightening life to live, we are on constant alert.
-Hyper vigilance has taken over our life and we have changed everything about the way we live, what we place importance on and how we see our future.
+As parents it’s the most frightening life to live, we are on constant alert.
+Hyper vigilance has taken over our life and we have changed as a result .
+We look at everything differently, the way we live, what we place importance on and how we see our future.

-Our beautiful innocent Jett is also a victim of Dylan's condition.
-No, he doesn't have Dravet Syndrome but since the age of two and half years old Jett has witnessed the closest thing to watching someone nearly die.
+Our beautiful innocent Jett (now 8 years old) is also a victim of Dylan's condition.
+No, he doesn't have Dravet Syndrome but since the age of two and half years old Jett has witnessed the closest thing to watching someone die on a nearly monthly occurrence.

 Jett has been left with emotional scares that run deep and we truly don't have a grasp of at present.
 He has been diagnosed with Post Traumatic Stress Disorder, Anxiety, Stress Depression and ADHD.

-Our story is not unique, its not a sad story either.
-In fact we are absolutely blessed with our two boys and their resilience, characters and love. .
+Our story is not unique, it’s not a sad story either.
+In fact, we are absolutely blessed with our two boys and their resilience, character and love.

-Don't let fear hold you back from having an fantastic life!
+Don't let fear hold you back from having a fantastic life!